arturonline/docs/Web/React/React.md

 ReactDOM.render(<h1>Hello world</h1>, document.getElementById('app'));
 ```

-- `ReactDOM` is the name of a JavaScript library that contains several React-specific methods, all of which deal with the DOM in some way or another.

 - `ReactDOM.render()` is the most common way to render JSX.
 It takes a JSX expression, creates a corresponding tree of DOM nodes, and adds that tree to the DOM.

   - The 1st argument should always be a JSX expression, and it will be rendered to the screen.
-  - The 2nd argument act as a container for `ReactDOM.render()`‘s first argument.

-The first argument is appended to whatever element is selected by the second argument.
+  - The first argument is appended to whatever element is selected by the second argument.

 ## Virtual DOM